Privacy Policy for SpeechCatcher

 1.1.
 Who We Are and What This Policy Covers

-This Privacy Policy describes how Speech Metrics ("we," "us," or "our") handles information in connection with our audio recording device and associated software application (collectively, the "Service" or "SpeechCatcher").
+This Privacy Policy describes how Speech Metrics ("we," "us," or "our") handles information in connection with the SpeechCatcher iPad application and the associated cloud platform (collectively, the "Service" or "SpeechCatcher").

 This document is designed to provide transparent information about our privacy practices in a format that is concise, intelligible, and easily accessible, using clear and plain language as required by global data protection standards.
 It outlines what information we process, why we process it, and the rights and choices available to you regarding your information.